ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/performance/persisted-queries.md

 This will block any dynamic queries that do not contain the `id` of a persisted query.

-You might still want to allow the execution of dynamic queries in certain circumstances.You can override the `OnlyAllowPersistedQueries` rule on a per-request basis, using the `AllowNonPersistedQuery` method on the `IQueryRequestBuilder`.
+You might still want to allow the execution of dynamic queries in certain circumstances.
+You can override the `OnlyAllowPersistedQueries` rule on a per-request basis, using the `AllowNonPersistedQuery` method on the `IQueryRequestBuilder`.
 Simply implement a custom [IHttpRequestInterceptor](/docs/hotchocolate/v13/server/interceptors#ihttprequestinterceptor) and call `AllowNonPersistedQuery` if a certain condition is met:

 ```csharp
 builder.Services